Ask Apply EBP

 When Standardized Scores Don’t Match School Concerns: 3 Recommendations

-Q: The teacher reports language and communication delays, but the student tested average on norm-referenced tests.
+Q: The teacher reports delays (e.g., language &, communication, completing class work, walking the hallway), but the student tested average on norm-referenced tests.
 What am I missing?

 Short answer: Norm-referenced tests don’t tell the whole story.
 Additional assessment approaches are critical for understanding a student’s real-world challenges.